Ways to get involved

 1. Have your say online

 Visit Your Say for details of all current opportunities to get involved in Council decision making, including online surveys.
-You can also find out what was said in previous consultations and how Council is using that information.

 2. Take part in Neighbourhood Planning

 If you live, work or own property in Brisbane you can be part of the Neighbourhood Planning process.
 It is important that Neighbourhood Plans reflect the views of as many people as possible.

 3. Attend Lord Mayor and Civic Cabinet Listens forums

 The Lord Mayor and Civic Cabinet Listens forum provides you with an opportunity to hear the Lord Mayor outline where Council is headed in the future and for you to meet the people who are making the decisions in your city.
 Most of all it is an opportunity for the Lord Mayor and Civic Cabinet to hear your views and discuss the issues that affect your community.
 Civic Cabinet Listens Forums are advertised one month in advance on Councils What’s On page.

 You are welcome to attend all Council's ordinary meetings and most standing committee meetings held in City Hall.